ArrowOS/blog_test/_posts/2018-10-14-apply-for-maintainership.md

 ## Device Requirements:

-  - SeLinux should be enforcing.
+  - We prefer SeLinux to be enforcing, but this is something we will evaluate based on the device and the applicant.
   - All of the Device sources must be Open Sourced.
 No private source shall be encouraged!
   - All the main device functions i.e, [Camera,Data, Voice Calling,WiFi, Hotspot, Bluetooth (and Fingerprint, NFC, Sensors etc if applicable)] should all be working to be fit for the use as a daily driver.
   - Device sources should be maintained to not have any errors during upstream updates & changes for the proper functioning of automated Jenkins builds.